-- Iron binding capacity is increased; this is a measure of the capacity of iron to bind with the iron transporter, transferrin.
+- Iron binding capacity is increased — a measure of the capacity of iron to bind with transferrin (iron transporter)

 - Transferrin saturation is reduced

 - Soluble transferrin receptor (sTfR) is reduced – this reflects total body stores, except if there is disease of bone marrow. sTfR is an expensive test.
-It is useful at detecting iron deficiency in patients with chronic renal failure or chronic inflammation.
+It is useful at discriminating iron deficiency in difficult cases, for instance patients with chronic renal failure or chronic inflammation like rheumatoid arthritis.
 It is unchanged in anaemia of chronic disease.

 Retest after 3 months of iron supplementation.

 Elderly patients sometimes have unexplained iron deficiency anaemia.
-If bowel investigation is negative for gastrointestinal bleeding, bone marrow examination may be considered.
+Bone marrow examination has been largely superseded by plasma ferritin levels, however it is still a good test in certain situations.
+If bowel investigation is negative, bone marrow examination may be considered in undifferentiated cases.